zcattacz/alasql_wiki/How-to-use-aggregate-functions-using-node-js.md

 ### Answer

-You can group and aggregate data with [Alasql Node.js module](https://www.npmjs.com/package/alasql).
+You can group and aggregate data with [AlaSQL Node.js module](https://www.npmjs.com/package/alasql).
 It works in browser and Node.js.
 ```js
     var alasql = require('alasql');